 Like Jesus we need to find men Out-Of-Doors.

-Like Jesus we need to find a hobby or a job part that will relate to other men.
+Like Jesus we need to find a hobby or a job part-time that will relate to other men.

-Like Jesus we must remember that men get saved OUTSIDE — not inside.
+Like Jesus we must remember that most men get saved OUTSIDE — not inside.

 — Men like — fishing, boating, hiking, shashlik.